zabereznikova/docs.de-de/docs/visual-basic/language-reference/error-messages/argument-not-optional.md

 ---
-title: Das Argument ist nicht optional (Visual Basic) ms.date: 07/20/2015
+title: Das Argument ist nicht optional. ms.date: 07/20/2015
 f1_keywords:
 - vbrID449
 ms.assetid: 76e7bcf3-24ed-4cd5-945b-b98f1c76944b
-ms.openlocfilehash: bd5c5c498fb489f01e8a867e3400a06ef7905173
+ms.openlocfilehash: 043d126b07838f1a98788021048e5f22e3bc42ed
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61751578"
+ms.locfileid: "74353901"
 ---
 # <a name="argument-not-optional-visual-basic"></a>Das Argument ist nicht optional (Visual Basic)

-Die Anzahl und Typen von Argumenten müssen die erwarteten übereinstimmen.
-Es wird eine falsche Anzahl von Argumenten oder ein ausgelassenes Argument ist nicht optional.
-Ein Argument kann nur von einem Aufruf an eine benutzerdefinierte Prozedur ausgelassen werden, wenn sie deklariert wurde `Optional` in der Prozedurdefinition.
+The number and types of arguments must match those expected.
+Either there is an incorrect number of arguments, or an omitted argument is not optional.
+An argument can only be omitted from a call to a user-defined procedure if it was declared `Optional` in the procedure definition.

 ## <a name="to-correct-this-error"></a>So beheben Sie diesen Fehler

-1. Geben Sie alle erforderlichen Argumente.
+1. Supply all necessary arguments.

-2. Stellen Sie sicher, dass optionale Argumente ausgelassen wurden.
-Ist dies nicht der Fall ist, geben Sie das Argument im Aufruf oder deklarieren Sie den Parameter `Optional` in der Definition.
+2. Make sure omitted arguments are optional.
+If they are not, either supply the argument in the call, or declare the parameter `Optional` in the definition.

 ## <a name="see-also"></a>Siehe auch